morvai577/HackerRank2018Solutions/README.md

 ### Challenge 9
 The function timeConversion takes a time value in hour AM/PM format and converts it to military (24-hour) time.

+### Challenge 10
+The function timeConversion takes a time value in hour AM/PM format and converts it to military (24-hour) time.